 Binge-eating disorder is one of the most common eating disorder characterized by recurrent episodes of binge eating without the use of any inappropriate compensatory behaviors.

-Binge-eating disorder is highly comorbid with obesity and is consequently associated with several health risks, including Type 2 diabetes and hypertension.
+Binge-eating disorder is highly comorbid with obesity and is associated with several health risks, including Type 2 diabetes and hypertension.
 The disorder is also associated with marked distress and impairment in functioning.

 Struggling with binge eating?
 Follow my 5 Proven Steps To Stopping Binge Eating here.